-With round trip economy flights between long haul destinations like the US and Europe, or Europe and Asia for a mere $200 in basic economy, more and more travelers find themselves booking the obvious bargain, but then wondering how much more an upgrade or change to premium economy might be worth.
+Round trip economy flights between long haul destinations like the US and Europe, or Europe and Asia occasionally drop to a mere $250 in basic economy these days, which has more and more travelers booking the obvious bargain, but then wondering how to enjoy a more comfortable ride.

-From the start – let’s not confuse premium economy with the branded economy “upgrades” like extra legroom, or front of cabin seats.
-Those are entirely different and it’s important not to get fooled into thinking you’re buying into a different cabin when something with the words “extra”, “legroom” or “plus” are what’s on offer.
+From the start – let’s not confuse actual premium economy with airline branded economy cabin “upgrades” like extra legroom, or front of cabin seats.
+These seats are often better than standard economy seats, but still not “premium”.

-Premium economy is an entirely separate cabin with physically different seats in front of the economy cabin and generally has a curtain behind it, just like the gap between economy and first class.
-Airlines love their uniquely branded “economy but more” style offerings and they can be good too, but just don’t mistake them for premium.
+Premium economy, particularly on an international level, is an entirely separate airline cabin with physically different seats in front of the economy cabin and generally has a curtain behind it, just like the gap between business and first class.

 For the sake of simplicity, let’s focus on international premium economy.
-In any international premium economy cabin, you should be looking at a fundamentally different seat with greater dimensions on well, everything.
+In any international premium economy cabin, you should be looking at a fundamentally different (and hopefully better) seat with greater dimensions on well, everything.

-In general: think 6-8” more legroom – known as pitch – and at least 2-3” more seat width.
-In addition, you can typically expect a larger entertainment screen and more seat padding.
-In best cases, there are also typically features like a leg rest, extra power ports and greater neck support.
+In general: think 6-8” more legroom – known as pitch – and at least 2-3” more seat width with “real” premium economy seats.
+In addition, you can typically expect a larger entertainment screen and far more seat padding.
+In best cases, there are features like a leg rest, extra power ports, better pillows and greater neck and back support.

 If you want to know better what you might be paying more for, or upgrading to, be sure to check out seat dimensions on resources like SeatGuru, and read reviews and product info from the airline and top blogs.

-If you aren’t earning miles every time you fly, you’re doing it wrong, and if you fly in premium economy there’s a very high likelihood you’ll earn more of them.
-That’s true for “elite status” qualification as well, where you typically earn more progress towards a shiny loyalty card when you fly in any cabin above economy.
+If you aren’t earning miles every time you fly, you’re doing it wrong, and if you fly in premium economy there’s a very high likelihood you’ll earn more of them than when you fly economy.
+That’s true for “elite status” qualification as well, where you typically earn more points towards a shiny bronze, silver, gold or platinum loyalty card when you fly in any cabin above economy.
+That means better perks!

 Just a couple years ago, premium wasn’t quite as valuable.
 Economy still offered a complimentary checked bag on long haul flights and airlines hadn’t quite figured out how to squeeze all the seats in, so things were pretty “ok”.
 That’s no longer the case.

-Let’s be blunt – if you want to fly business class you should find a way to use miles or pay for it.
-But from time to time, upgrades really do happen, particularly to frequent customers and being in premium economy dramatically increases your chances of a business class upgrade.
+Let’s be blunt – if you want to guarantee flying business class you should find a way to use miles or pay for it.
+But from time to time, upgrades really do happen, particularly to frequent customers.
+Being in premium economy can dramatically increase chances of a business class upgrade, too.
 Why?

 In oversold situations, frequent flyers in premium economy are far more likely to get the “‘magic beep” to say they’ve been upgraded than those at the back, and while it’s never worth banking on this sort of thing, it’s “a thing”.